Tether is a controversial cryptocurrency with tokens issued by Tether Limited.

 - Originally launched in July 2014 as Realcoin, a second-layer cryptocurrency token built on top of Bitcoin’s blockchain through the use of the Omni platform.
 It was later renamed to USTether, and then, finally, to USDT.
 In addition to Bitcoin’s, USDT was later updated to work on the Ethereum, EOS, Tron, Algorand, and OMG blockchain.

 - USDT does not have its own blockchain — instead, it operates as a second-layer token on top of other cryptocurrencies’ blockchains: Bitcoin, Ethereum, EOS, Tron, Algorand, Bitcoin Cash and OMG, and is secured by their respective hashing algorithms.
+However, USDT is currently available only Ethereum chain (ERC-20) on Zipmex.

 - Tether reveals that USD is held in reserve and USDT always undergoes periodic audits by professionals.
 Users have easy access to information and can verify any transactions that occur on the blockchain.